roman-milk/roman-milk.github.io/my-hero-13.md

  "Now, baby, give it to me.
 Cum in me.
 Fill my pussy."

  She squeezes is cock as hard as she can and his cock explodes his cum in her.
 She screams and cums with him.
 The grind against each other as he cums in her.
-Report_Story #3